 sudo apt-add-repository ppa:system76-dev/stable sudo apt install gnome-shell-extension-system76-power system76-power

-Copy and paste the next command to display the power profiles in the system menu.
+Reboot then copy and paste the next command to display the power profiles in the system menu.

 Reboot the system.
 Now you can choose between three profiles: Battery Life, Balanced, and Performance.
 System76 gives an explanation on GitHub on what the graphics profile do.